pnxenopoulos/awpy/crates/awpy-python/docs/reference.md

   fall) damage are excluded.
 - **Multi-kill rounds** (`multikill_2k` … `multikill_5k`) — rounds with exactly
   2 / 3 / 4 / 5-or-more kills.

+#### Clutches

+A **clutch** is a round the player was left to finish alone: they became the last player alive on their side while at least one opponent was still up.

+- **`clutches_played`** — how many such situations the player was in.
+- **`clutches_won`** — how many of those rounds their side went on to win.
+- **`clutch_1v1` … `clutch_1v5`** — clutches **won**, bucketed by how many
+  opponents were alive at the moment the player was left alone.
+Losses are counted in `clutches_played` only, so `clutch_1v1 + … + clutch_1v5 == clutches_won`.

+Two details worth knowing:

+- The situation is **fixed at the moment the player is left alone**.
+A 1v3 stays a 1v3 in `clutch_1v3` even if two of the three die to a teammate's grenade afterwards — it is not re-graded as a 1v1.
+- The player must *become* last alive.
+A side that fields a single player for the whole round (after a disconnect, say) never registers a clutch, because there was no transition.

+Alive / dead state is reconstructed from the event datasets rather than from per-tick entity state, so each side's roster for a round is inferred from who appears in that round's events — carried across rounds a player was quiet in, and re-derived after each side swap.
+Players who join or leave mid-match are covered only for the rounds they actually appear in.

 #### Utility